mathconf/help/forms.md

 You can add to any field the `class:` key like in the sumit button exmple.

+### Multiline strings in YAML

+From time to time we need to write multiline strings in the `help` or in the `html` parts.
+You can check [yaml-multiline.info](https://yaml-multiline.info/) for more information on how to do this.

 ## The responses

 You can edit the on screen response and the email response.
 The message can be edited in [textile](textile.md) or in [markdown](markdown.md) and you can use the form results that are accessibla trough the `answer` variable.